 The action is brought:

-- for proceedings in which a summons is compulsory, by submitting a copy of the summons to the court office;
+- by submitting a copy of the summons to the court office;

-- for other proceedings, by lodging or registering the claim with the court office;
+- by lodging or registering the application with the court office.

 Claimants do not receive any confirmation of the validity of their action.